B0SS-JAY/ESP-32--attendance/README.md

-# ESP32 - Attendance Monitoring System with Fingerprint, RTC, and GSM Module"
+# ESP32 - Attendance Monitoring System with Fingerprint, RTC, and GSM Module

 **Currently in _testing_**